Fujifilm X-M1 vs Pentax 645D

 Body comparison: Fujifilm X-M1 vs Pentax 645D

 An illustration of the physical size and weight of the Fujifilm X-M1 and the Pentax 645D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-M1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645D is considerably larger (133 percent) than the Fujifilm X-M1.
 Moreover, the 645D is substantially heavier (348 percent) than the X-M1.
 It is noteworthy in this context that the 645D is splash and dust-proof, while the X-M1 does not feature any corresponding weather-sealing.